anaclumos/extracranial/Brain/Research/Tools for Thought.md

 - [Bear Blog](https://bearblog.dev/): No trackers, no [[JS|javascript]], no stylesheets blog for hackers
 - [zadam/trilium](https://github.com/zadam/trilium): [[Obsidian]]-like note-taking service.
 - [Standard Notes | End-To-End Encrypted Notes App](https://standardnotes.com/) Standard Notes is an end-to-end encrypted note-taking app for digitalists and professionals.
 Capture your notes, files, and life’s work all in one secure place
+- [Napkin - Collect ideas, see connections, be inspired.](https://www.napkin.one/) It's like Liner (collecting data from the internet) and Heptabase (Visual thinking).
+But it also uses AI to extract keywords and show relevant data.

 ## Classic Blogs